amason083/Project_1_HTML_CSS/README.md

 The Plug - Referencing the plugs for the pilots in NGE, a anime where model kits are made of the mechs for that.
 Also, plug is slang for the hookup for a product you are looking for so it is double meaning.

+# Purpose_Statement

+Purpose: This a community and e-commerce site for model-kit enthusiasts looking for a community to increase their skills.
+There is a e-commerce aspects as the community built drives sales.
+New model-kits will be put up for sale on the site and the news letter will inform the community on live builds for said model-kits.
+This is suppose to take advantage of the live-streaming market that has been on the rise to further build a community but also, drive sales.

 ## User Stories

 User Types: